-If you use high quality valuation multiples you got from studying guideline public companies, you would need to adjust them for DLOM in order to use the metrics in valuing a private business.
+Do you use high quality valuation multiples you got from studying guideline public companies?
+Then you would need to adjust them for DLOM in order to use the metrics in valuing a private business.

 By the way, if you calculate the market capitalization of a public company using the currently quoted stock price, you may underestimate its enterprise value.
 Small blocks of company stock trade at a so-called minority discount.
 Public company acquisitions require that you pay a control premium to all those small investors in order to induce them to sell enough shares so you can put together a controlling ownership block.

-Again, public capital markets tell all – look at the tender offer terms and notice the control premia in the offer, i.e. the price per share offered over and above the current market price quoted by your securities broker.
+Again, public capital markets tell all – look at the tender offer terms and notice the control premia in the offer.
+That is the price per share offered over and above the current market price quoted by your securities broker.